-The latest recorded figures from the Heritage Railway Association state that in 2013 Heritage Railway:
+The latest recorded figures from the Heritage Railway Association state that heritage railways:

 - injected back £286 million into local communities through shops, cafes, hotels etc